hubeiqiao/how_I_use_ai/README.md

 # How I Use AI Tools Personally - Website

-This project is the website version of the article "How I Use AI Tools Personally (May 2025)" by Joe Hu.
+This project is the website version of the article " [How I Use AI Tools Personally (May 2025)](https://joe-ai.pages.dev/) " by Joe Hu.

 ## Structure